 This course considers homeostasis in humans by means of a comprehensive survey of the morphology and physiology of vertebrate organ systems.
 Special emphasis is given to organ systems associated with water and electrolyte balance, respiration, digestion, movement, and neurological control.
-Formerly listed as Human Physiology.
 Three lectures, one lab.
-(Prerequisites: BI 170, 171, and 172, CH 11-12, and CH 211-212) Four credits.
+(Prerequisites: Bl 170, 171, and 172, CH 11-12, and CH 211-212) Four credits.